Bullying in the 21st Century: the Definition, Signs, Types, and Consequences

 Your children need to recognise the emotions they feel.
 Teach them it by playing with a feelings chart for kids.

-If you fail to find the right words, let them listen to influencers.
+Let them listen to influencers if you fail to find the right words.
 Nick Vujicic is the one who knows what bullying is.
 He was born without legs and arms and suffered from mockery.
 Nick shares his experience with kids and teaches them to stand up to bullying.

 What is Anti-Bullying?

 Moms and dads are the “first instance” that provides advice.
-Besides words of support, they take care of their kids` emotional state.
+Besides words of support, they care for their kids` emotional state.
 For this, let children do breathing exercises to calm down and relieve stress.
 But what to do if there is no tendency to settle the conflict?

 All 50 states address bullying differently.
 Some of them impose policies, regulations, and laws.
 But there are states which allow model policies.
 That means that schools can develop their own anti-bullying strategies.